 It appears the biggest offender of birth control-induced weight gain is the Depo-Provera shot with some women gaining 11 pounds and going up 2 dress sizes!

 Can hormonal birth control reduce your sex drive?

 In most cases you went on the pill to not get pregnant.
 Well, there’s no better way to not get pregnant than to not have sex.
 It is widely known that birth control pills can lower your libido but it can also have other unpleasant effects.
 First, birth control pills thicken and dry up your cervical fluid creating the dreaded “dry down there” issue.
 This eventually leads to painful sex…And we all know if it’s painful we ain’t gonna’ do it.

 Testosterone is almost entirely responsible for our sex drive and vaginal lubrication.
 And guess what?
 The pill causes the liver to increase production of a protein called Sex-Hormone Binding Globulin which binds to testosterone and makes it inactive.
 This is a no-no for your libido my friends.
 The only solution is to get OFF the pill.
 And post haste for you and your relationship’s sake.
-You can read more about this issue here and sign up for my natural birth control e-course here.
+You can read more about this issue here and sign up for my Fix Your Birth Control Protocol here.